k2view-academy/K2View-Academy/articles/18_fabric_cdc/05_cdc_consumers_implementation.md

    <web>

-   5. Open the required LU table properties - in the right pane of the Schema window, when a table is selected, or at the Table's window.
+   5. Open the required LU table properties - on the right pane of the Schema window, when a table is selected, or at the Table's window.

-   6. Expand the Data Change Indexes section, where the added CDC consumer will be shown as a new sub section.
+   6. Expand the Data Change Indexes section, where the added CDC consumer will be shown as a new subsection.

       ![](images/web_table_prop_cdc.png)